atbolsh/TransformerHomunculus/README.md

 4) Start the training on that.
    -- most initial frameworks together, then add the next few (non-complex loss), also together.
    -- complex loss can wait.

+These are just technical steps.
+Making the LLC can be a different weekend.